kerrishotts/PhoneGap-HotShot-3-x-Code-Bundle/README.md

 The code herein is not listed in chapter order but by project name.
 A lookup from chapter number to project name is provided below.

 Furthermore, the code herein is not a complete Cordova project.
 The build artifacts (namely the `platforms`, `plugins`, etc., directories) are ignored.
-Only the `www` and `merges` directories are provided.
-In order to execute any of these projects, you'll need to create a new Cordova project and copy the relevent files from this repository into your project.
+Only the `www` directory is provided.
+In order to execute any of these projects, you'll need to create a new Cordova project and copy the relevant files from this repository into your project.

 ## Chapter/Project Lookup